-    It must start on a new file carrying the following information:
+It must start with a new file carrying the following information:

 (a) Title (without authors names or affiliations)

-(c) Key words- Provide 3-5 keywords which will help readers or indexing agencies in cross-indexing the study.
-The words found in title need not be given as key words.
+(c) Keywords- Provide 3-5 keywords which will help readers or indexing agencies in cross-indexing the study.
+The words found in the title need not be given as keywords.